 The Big Bang Theory proved that science, comic books, and cosplay could be mainstream.
 It paved the way for more intelligent sitcoms7 Ways ‘Modern Family’ Changed Sitcoms Forever and demonstrated that intellect and emotion are not incompatible

-The mix of heartfelt storylines, razor-sharp one-liners, and loveable characters left a lasting impression—and a syndication deal that will endure until the end of time.
+The mix of heartfelt storylines, razor-sharp one-liners, and loveable characters left a lasting impression.
+It also secured a syndication deal that will endure until the end of time.

 Final thoughts: Bazinga forever

-Whether you laughed at Raj’s dating disasters, memorised Sheldon’s roommate agreement, or simply loved watching four nerds find love, The Big Bang Theory gave us one of TV’s most iconic casts.
+Raj’s dating disasters made us laugh.
+Many memorised Sheldon’s roommate agreement.
+Some simply loved watching four nerds find love.
+The Big Bang Theory gave us one of TV’s most iconic casts.

 Still quoting Sheldon?
 Same.
 Still shipping Shamy?
 Us too.